WinterAxis/ESV-MD-Bible/The_Bible_esv/60_1_Peter/1_Pet_3.md

 Baptism, which corresponds to this, now saves you, not as a removal of dirt from the body but as an appeal to God for a good conscience, through the resurrection of Jesus Christ,

 ###### 22
-who has gone into heaven and is at the right hand of God, with angels, authorities, and powers having been subjected to him. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+who has gone into heaven and is at the right hand of God, with angels, authorities, and powers having been subjected to him.

 ***